-These lovely mini Easter baskets are easily made by kids or adults alike with inexpensive paper plates.
+These lovely mini Easter baskets are easily made with inexpensive paper plates.
+Kids and adults alike will enjoy making them and they make a great gift, too.

 I wanted to share the sweet DIY mini Easter baskets we’ve been making out of paper plates.